-Our students engage in research with faculty and on their own through independent studies and thesis.
+- Our students engage in research with faculty and on their own through optional independent studies and thesis.
 They have presented at local, national and international conferences and symposia such as the National Park Service Western Region CESU Conference, Environmental Design Research Association, Council of Educators in Landscape Architecture, and International Green Roof Conference.

 - R O O T is the student-run landscape architecture journal.
 We have published seven volumes since its inception, and it received an honorable mention in the national competition for the Douglas Haskell Award for Student Journals in 2011.

 - Student organizations include Student Chapter of the American Society of Landscape Architects (ASLA), the Urban Horticulture Club, and Sigma Lambda Alpha, the landscape architecture national honor society.